ropensci/roweb3/content/blog/2025-10-30-httr2-cache/index.md

 httr2 provides the `HTTR2_OAUTH_CACHE` environment variable to specify where tokens should be cached.
 You can set this to `.` (current directory) in CI to ensure tokens are stored in the working directory.
 This could make it easier to debug if needed, as the token file will be visible in the CI workspace.
+This could potentially be less secure, as the files may be accessible in CI logs or artifacts.
+While logs and artifacts should not be easy to create without explicit user action, it's something to be aware of.

 ## CI Configuration